Search API Connector Documentation

 The easiest way to get started with the Airtable API is through API Connector’s built-in integration.

-variables.
-Airtable provides these values for you in the documentation at https://airtable.com/api, so grab them there and copy/paste them in. - For now you can skip the non-required parameters.
-If you like,you can use them later to customize your report.
+5. Now open the /{base_id}/{table_id} endpoint and fill in the base ID and table ID values you just retrieved.
+For now you can skip the non-required parameters.
+If you like, you can use them later to customize your report.

 Part 3: Create a Custom Request

 By default, the Airtable API will return all the data in your base, which can result in many more columns than you need.
-To limit the data you return, add a parameter for each field you want with the syntax fields[]=field name, like this: https://api.airtable.com/v0/appd80HFp4KuBLNQY/Dishes?fields[]=Name (English)&fields[]=Description
+To limit the data you return, add a parameter for each field you want with the syntax fields[]=field name, like this: https://api.airtable.com/v0/appI8siRzpZYFTq10/tblduEoPJ4cpKCw3R?fields[]=Name&fields[]=Description

 Part 4: Handle Pagination